mafintosh/discovery-swarm/README.md

   stream: stream // stream to replicate across peers
   utp: true, // use utp for discovery
   tcp: true, // use tcp for discovery
-  maxConnections: 0 // max number of connections.
+  maxConnections: 0, // max number of connections.
-}
+  whitelist: [] // array of ip addresses to restrict connections to }
 ```